tomkep/jwasm/Readme.txt

      The default settings in Makefile will create both the Win32 and 32bit-DOS binaries of JWasm.

+    (*): PellesC creates a slightly incompatible JWasm binary ( the least significant bit of floats may differ from what Masm emits.

-    6. Using JWasm with Visual Studio
+    7. Using JWasm with Visual Studio

     a) VS 2005/2008